Elan333/SELD/README.md

 # SELD
-SELD: Self-Evolving Learning for Annotation-Free Bottom-Up Infrared Fixed-Wing Aircraft Discovery.
-Code will be released soon.
+Source code will be released upon acceptance.